-4.2.
-Evaluation of measurement model
+4.2 Evaluation of measurement model

 The reliability and validity of the measurement model was checked by evaluating factor loading, composite reliability and average variance extracted (AVE).
 Construct reliability is evaluated using composite reliability.
-Factor loading of each indicator above 0.60 is deemed acceptable, and considered as satisfactory and should not be removed from the measurement model (Hair Jr. et al., 2016).
+Factor loading of each indicator above 0.60 is deemed acceptable, and considered as satisfactory and should not be removed from the measurement model (Hair Jr, Hult, Ringle, & Sarstedt, 2016).
 AVE was used to evaluate convergent validity of each latent variable.
-AVE of greater than 0.50 is considered to indicate a sufficient degree of convergent validity (Bucic et al., 2017; Hair Jr. et al., 2016).
+AVE of greater than 0.50 is considered to indicate a sufficient degree of convergent validity (Bucic, Ngo, & Sinh, 2017; Hair Jr et al., 2016).
 Table 3 presents the results of the evaluation of the reliability and validity of measurement models.
 The values for various test statistics are in line with the prescriptions, with composite reliability varying between 0.747 and 0.808 indicating that the constructs employed have acceptable levels of internal consistency reliability.

 Discriminant validity was measured using the Fornell-Larcker criterion (Table 4), which suggests that a construct should have more variance shared with its indicators than with other latent constructs (Bucic et al., 2017).
-Statistically, the AVE of each latent construct should be greater than the latent construct's highest squared correlation with any other latent construct (Hair Jr. et al., 2016).
+Statistically, the AVE of each latent construct should be greater than the latent construct's highest squared correlation with any other latent construct (Hair Jr et al., 2016; Southern and Ghozali, 2012).

-4.3.
-Evaluation of structural model
+4.3 Evaluation of structural model

 Multiple assessments are employed to evaluate the quality of the structural model, including the measure of R-square, significance of path coefficients, and Stone-Geisser's Q2 measure of the predictive ability of the structural model.
-The t-statistic of the path coefficient is employed to test the hypotheses, while the absolute Goodness-of-Fit (GoF) measure is used as the global indicator for the goodness of fit of the structural model (Chiew et al., 2019).
+The t-statistic of the path coefficient is employed to test the hypotheses, while the absolute Goodness-of-Fit (GoF) measure is used as the global indicator for the goodness of fit of the structural model (Chiew et al., 2019; Azim, 2012).
 Finally, effect size for each latent variable is checked.
 Table 5 reports the results for the evaluation of the structural model.
-The value of R2 (0.135\\\ and) is significant; the absolute P. Kijkasiwat
+The value of R2 (0.135 and) is significant; the absolute goodness of fit indicator is "medium" and acceptable (0.207).
+All these evaluations suggest that the structural model has a high degree of validity.